FEATURED RIP ® -BASED STEM INQUIRY:

 ADDENDUM FROM ANOVA SCIENCE WEBMASTER

 Oil spills are a tragedy whenever and wherever they occur because of their impact on our environment and its ecosystems.
 However, inquiry-based instruction in elementary and secondary education can capture valuable learning opportunities from such catastrophic events that result in positive outcomes.
 These have immediate impact on student learning and possible future impact on how these students understand and handle environmental stewardship.
+Equally important, seizing such opportunities to imbed STEM into the classroom learning experience may well lead to motivating students to pursue further education in STEM fields.

 Students from this middle school level Featured RIP-Based Inquiry as well as from our previously Featured kindergarten RIP-Based Inquiry were motivated to action by the occurrence of and devastation caused by oil spills.
 They learned more about these events by applying the four STEM (science, technology, engineering, and mathematics) fields in their investigations.
 In this seventh grade RIP inquiry, students explored the impact of a simulated oil spill that they made occur in their model oceans with shorelines.
-They compared two methods to determine which would work the best for trying to clean the oil off of the surface of the water.
-In the kindergarten RIP inquiry, the students compared various methods for cleaning up a simulated oil spill and applied what they learned in their research investigation by designing and building their own model technology for cleaning up ocean oil spills.
+They compared two methods (technologies) to determine which would work the best for trying to clean the oil off of the surface of the water.
+In the kindergarten RIP inquiry, the students compared various methods (technologies) for cleaning up a simulated oil spill and applied what they learned in their research investigation by designing and building their own model technology for cleaning up ocean oil spills.
 Students are not only learning about the use of models in describing scientific concepts, but also are using models to conduct their own investigations into concepts about the natural world.

 The creativity that resulted from student interest in this topic is obvious, as is the fervor in which they tackled a project that involved a high level of rigor in the designing of the investigation, the conducting of the study, and the mathematics involved in the data analysis used to provide the evidence they needed to support their decisions about their hypotheses.
 And although the investigations were challenging and really made students apply their thinking, they still enjoyed them immensely.
 Anonymous assessments were given to Ms. Miller’s seventh grade students at the end of the year to determine their attitudes towards learning science through RIP scientific inquiry.
-At the end of the school year, 97% of Ms. Miller’s students wrote ONLY positive
+At the end of the school year, 97% of Ms. Miller’s students wrote ONLY positive statements

 There is much current debate as to whether the ocean is purging itself and the BP oil spill disappearing largely on its own (through microbial feeding and evaporation), or whether the oil is just sitting non-detectably in large and small plumes below the surface of the Gulf’s water, both which may or may not lead to longterm, far reaching consequences on the Gulf’s ecosystems.
 Regardless of whether or not the oil in the Gulf of Mexico is dissipating or just not being detected, the more background information gathered and understood by the students through their research investigations, the more they are able to achieve “Goal III” of the NSES: “Engage intelligently in public discourse and debate about matters of scientific and technological concern.”
 Perhaps learning how prevalent oil mishaps are is important enough of a lesson and contribution to the likelihood that the future stewardship of these elementary and secondary students will make a major and lasting impact on the Earth and its ecosystems.